History of Manchuria: Qing dynasty

 However, the Qing rule saw a massive increase of Han settlement, both legal and illegal, in Manchuria.
 As Manchu landlords needed the Han peasants to rent their land and grow grain, most Han migrants were not evicted.
 During the 18th century, Han peasants farmed 500,000 hectares of privately owned land in Manchuria and 203,583 hectares of lands which were part of courier stations, noble estates, and banner lands, in garrisons and towns in Manchuria the Han people made up 80% of the population.
 Han farmers were resettled from north China by the Qing to the area along the Liao River in order to restore the land to cultivation.

 To the north, the boundary with Russian Siberia was fixed by the Treaty of Nerchinsk (1689) as running along the watershed of the Stanovoy Mountains.
 South of the Stanovoy Mountains, the basin of the Amur and its tributaries belonged to the Qing Empire.
 North of the Stanovoy Mountains, the Uda Valley and Siberia belonged to the Russian Empire.
 In 1858, a weakening Qing Empire was forced to cede Manchuria north of the Amur to Russia under the Treaty of Aigun; however, Qing subjects were allowed to continue to reside, under the Qing authority, in a small region on the now-Russian side of the river, known as the Sixty-Four Villages East of the River.

 In 1860, at the Convention of Peking, the Russians managed to annex a further large slice of Manchuria, east of the Ussuri River.
-As a result, Manchuria was divided into a Russian half known as "Outer Manchuria", and a remaining Chinese half known as "Inner Manchuria".
-In modern literature, "Manchuria" usually refers to Inner (Chinese) Manchuria. (cf. Inner and Outer Mongolia).
+As a result, Manchuria was divided into a Russian half known as Outer Manchuria, and a remaining Chinese half known as Manchuria.
+In modern literature, "Manchuria" usually refers to the Chinese part of Manchuria. (cf. Inner and Outer Mongolia).
 As a result of the Treaties of Aigun and Peking, China lost access to the Sea of Japan.
 The Qing government began to actively encourage Han subjects to move into Manchuria since then.